Baayeh/portfolio/README.md

 To get a local copy up and running follow these simple example steps.

--Clone the repo to your local environment
+- Clone the repo to your local environment
--Run npm install to install all dependencies
+- Run npm install to install all dependencies
--Open the index.html file with your favorite browser.
+- Open the index.html file with your favorite browser.
--Modify to your taste with your preferred text editor -Enjoy :)
+- Modify to your taste with your preferred text editor
+- Enjoy :)

 ## Authors